 Unlike many other types of spiders, most cellar spiders live in close proximity to their mates.
 While they do not share a web, a male and female that have mated will usually have two webs very close by.

 In most cases, a homeowner can deal with cellar spiders by clearing out places where they are likely to build webs.
-Removing clutter from basements or cellars is helpful, and reducing the moisture in certain areas could also encourage the spiders to leave.
-This could mean fixing a leaky pipe or adding a dehumidifier.
+Removing clutter from basements or cellars and reducing the moisture in certain areas could help encourage the spiders to leave; this could mean fixing a leaky pipe or adding a dehumidifier.

 If these measures don’t evict the cellar spiders, professional pest control measures may be the best choice.
 The team at Bulwark has plenty of experience in dealing with spiders of all kinds and with finding the most thorough and efficient solution based on your home, the infestation’s source, and your needs as a homeowner.

 Unlike most spiders, which produce tens if not hundreds of eggs after mating, the female of each cellar spider species usually produces a single egg mass with about a dozen eggs inside.
 The female does not store the egg mass elsewhere, opting instead to hold it under her jaws until the eggs hatch several weeks later.

 No, cellar spiders rarely bite and do not have potent venom.
 Most species have no venom at all, as their fangs are too small to effectively deliver it through human skin; this is likely a result of people confusing cellar spiders for daddy longlegs, also known as harvestmen.
 However, that is still a myth, and harvestmen do not have a poisonous bite at all.
 The similarity in appearance between dangerous spiders, harmless spiders, and harvestmen likely caused the misconception.

 Yes, cellar spiders are known to trap other spiders of all kinds in their webs and eat them, and this includes feared species like black widows and brown recluses.